Last updated on August 30th, 2023.

-Although you may not be a gazillionaire or have a star with your name on a pavement, you’re still leading what many would deem a rather successful life: you have a ‘good’ career, some modicum of material comfort, you’re one of the lucky ones.
+Although you may not be a gazillionaire or have a star with your name on a word-famous piece of pavement, you’re still leading what many would deem a rather successful life: you have a ‘good’ career, some modicum of material comfort, you’re one of the lucky ones.

 Or so it seems…

 Behind the successful front it’s another story: you feel lost, confused, overwhelmed and unfulfilled.

 Your career might sound prestigious but the grueling schedule, the constant in-fighting and the ‘always-on’ culture is stressing the hell out of you.
 Not to mention the boring, meaningless work that makes you wonder if you’re not completely wasting your life!

 You’ve made quite a few sacrifices to get where you are and although it feels foolish (and impractical!) to throw it all away, you can’t see yourself going on like this.Successful but feeling lost in life?
 Here's what you can do: Click To Tweet

 While you may feel like you’re dealing with a frivolous issue if you compare your situation with others less fortunate than you are, it doesn’t change how you feel.